Shahriar075/Fit-Progresso-App/README.md

 ## Installation Instructions

 1. Clone the Repository
-    Clone the project repository to your local machine: `git clone https://github.com/Exabyting/assignment-trainee-joy`
+    Clone the project repository to your local machine: `git clone https://github.com/Shahriar075/Fit-Progresso-App.git`

 2. Navigate to the Project Directory
-    Change into the project directory: `cd assignment-trainee-joy`
+    Change into the project directory: `cd Fit-Progresso-App`

 3. Install Dependencies
     Install the necessary PHP dependencies: `composer install`